Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Store-Bought Alternatives

-Choose low-sodium fish or chicken broth, enhancing with herbs like dill.
+Choose low-sodium fish or chicken broth, enhancing with 1 tbsp fresh dill or parsley for depth without reflux triggers.

 Balancing Seasonings